 We were in Shushtar to see three great sights: the famed hydraulic system, Choqa Zanbil Ziggurat and the ancient city of Susa.

 The hydraulic system which was a short walk from our hotel is UNESCO listed and is as fabulous as the photos depict.
 It was built using Roman technology 1000 years ago and diverts water from the town’s river for irrigation.
 There are bridges, waterfalls, weirs, canals and tunnels.
 In addition, there are 36 water mills that milled wheat, rice and seeds.
 When you consider that people a millennium ago were constructively and imaginatively working with the desert landscape to provide water and food, makes me wonder why we aren’t doing more to conserve and use water in my part of the world, drought stricken as it often is.

 These two patient men spent time explaining the hydraulic system to us.
 Walking encyclopedias they most certainly were.

-We hired a driver to see Choqa Zanbil Ziggurat.
-The Ziggurat temple is pyramid shaped with tiers and was built in 13th century BC.
+We hired a driver to see Choqa Zanbil Ziggurat, a pyramid shaped temple with tiers and built in 13th century BC.
 Few ziggurats are seen outside Sumer (today’s Southern Iraq), so we were rapt to visit this one.
 It’s amazing not only for its red brick structure, but because it was ‘lost’ for 2500 years until 1935 when it was accidentally discovered.
-It is in excellent condition; the bricks look new.
-There’s still more work to do though to restore it to its original shape.
+The temple was never finished due to an invasion so the unused bricks found at the site have been used to restore it.

 Spied these camels near the Ziggurat.

 Susa near the town of Shush was a great city in 521 BC when Darius I built it as his winter capital.
 It is considered as grand as Persepolis with halls framed by 22m high columns.
 There’s little remaining today except the mud brick bases of the buildings, but you get an excellent idea of its immense size.